Affordable Hearing Aid Repairs

 - Shell cracked

 - Volume control/button not working

-Please include your return shipping address, day time phone number, and if possible, your email address.
+Please include your return shipping address, day time phone number (we may have questions), and if possible, your email address.

 When shipping hearing aids to our hearing aid repair lab, we strongly suggest that the hearing aids are placed in a crush-proof container such as a pill bottle or hearing aid case.
 Then place the hearing aid container in a sturdy shipping box for shipping.
 We also suggest that when shipping your hearing aids to our repair lab that you require a signature upon delivery and/or insure your package.
 HearSource cannot be held responsible for hearing aids damaged in shipping to us.

 HearSource provides hearing aid repair services directly to you, the consumer, at discounted pricing compared to your local hearing aid dealer.
 We fix all types of broken or damaged hearing aids, including shells or cases.
 Our factory trained hearing aid repair technicians have over 22 years experience.

 Many people think that “I need a hearing aid repair provider near me.” but the truth is that your local hearing aid office doesn’t fix hearing aids themselves, they send them out to be fixed at a hearing aid repair lab similar to HearSource.

 We offer quality and reliable hearing aid repair solutions directly to the public cheaper than your local provider can.